-The second year consists of the completion of a minor thesis on a designated aspect of special needs education OR the compilation of a portfolio of school-based research interventions conducted in the candidate's own school or in other approved locations.
+The second year of the programme consists of the completion by the candidate of a minor thesis on a designated aspect of special needs education or the compilation of a portfolio of research-based interventions conducted in schools or other approved locations.

-The general purpose of the degree programme is to enhance and develop participants' awareness of new approaches in the definition, provision, education and support of students with special educational needs in mainstream, special education and other settings.
+The general purpose of this degree programme is to enhance and develop participants' awareness of new approaches in the definition, educational provision, management and support of students with special educational needs, whether in mainstream, special education, clinical or administrative settings.